DiSSCo

 The initiative was endorsed in the ESFRI Roadmap 2018 to fill a gap in European environmental infrastructures, with the vision of placing European natural science collections at the center of scientific excellence and innovation to promote taxonomic and environmental research, food security, health and the bioeconomy.

-DiSSCo Spain
+DiSSCo España

-CSIC participates through eight research centers: the Museo Nacional de Ciencias Naturales, the Royal Botanical Garden, the Geological and Mining Institute of Spain (IGME), the Spanish Institute of Oceanography (IEO), the Institute of Marine Sciences (ICM), the Mediterranean Institute of Advanced Studies (IMEDEA), the Doñana Biological Station (EBD) and the Center for Advanced Studies of Blanes (CEAB); the UNAV participates through its Science Museum; the UCM participates through several Museums and Collections distributed among the Faculties of Biology, Geology, Pharmacy, Veterinary and Medicine; the UV participates through their Museum of Natural History and the Botanical Garden; and the CMCNB participates through its Museum of Natural Sciences of Barcelona.
+CSIC participates through twelve research centers: the Museo Nacional de Ciencias Naturales (MNCN), the Royal Botanical Garden (RJB), the Geological and Mining Institute of Spain (IGME), the Spanish Institute of Oceanography (IEO), the Institute of Marine Sciences (ICM), the Mediterranean Institute of Advanced Studies (IMEDEA, mixed UIB), the Doñana Biological Station (EBD), the Center for Advanced Studies of Blanes (CEAB), the Institute of Aquaculture of Torre de la Sal (IATS), the Institute of Marine Sciences of Andalusia (IMEDEA), the Experimental Station of Arid Zones (EEZA) and the Join Institute for Biodiversity Research (IMIB); UNAV participates through the Museum of Natural Sciences, which includes the Museum of Zoology and the PAMP Herbarium; the UCM participates through fourteen Museums and Collections distributed among the Faculties of Biological Sciences, Geological Sciences, Pharmacy, Veterinary Science and Medicine; the UV participates through the Museum of Natural History and the Botanical Garden; the CMCNB participates through its Museu de Ciències Naturals de Barcelona, and the Institut Botànic de Barcelona (mixed CSIC); the CGC participates through the Jardín Botánico Viera y Clavijo, an R+D+i unit associated with the CSIC; and the UGR through the collections associated with the Vicerrectorado de Extensión Universitaria, Patrimonio y Relaciones Institucionales.

 For more information contact info@dissco-spain.es